 Sooo you have plans to travel the Baltics soon?
-Awesome choice!
+You’re making some very awesome choices for your upcoming backpacking trip!
 These three countries, Lithuania, Latvia, and Estonia, are very unique compared to other parts of Europe.
 Your backpacking experience will be filled with fascinating (albeit dark) history, gorgeous architecture, delicious and cheap food, and new friendships with people – who’ve likely already traveled quite a bit of the world!

 I traveled solo to the Baltics in summer of 2016.
 I did it completely on my own, no guided tour included.
 Pretty cool, huh?
 And certainly a testament to have safe the Batlics are.

 As I planned my trip, though, I had a much harder time researching as I explored the internet for accurate information regarding solo travel in this region.
 Believe me when I say I had no idea what to expect when I stepped off the plane at Vilnius Airport.

 However, my trip was worth it, and I have no problem advocating the Baltics as a solo female travel destination!

 Although it’s been two years, I want to share all the bits and pieces I learned on my solo trip through the Baltic States.
 Enjoy!

 Travel the Baltics: Where are the Baltics Located?

 Not sure where the Baltics are located?
 No worries.
 These countries aren’t as popular as Germany and France for travelers so the misunderstanding is a reasonable one.